 Importance of personal hygiene:

-WASHING HANDS is the single most important way to avoid spread of germs and cross contamination!
+WASHING HANDS is the single most important way to avoid the spread of germs and cross-contamination!

 Here is a fun, at home recipe for liquid soap to try in your pursuit of safety and sanitation!